RBA Cash Rate: 4.35% · 1AUD = 0.67 USD · Inflation: 4.1%

 Placeholders that can be used anywhere on your website includes the following: %%firstname%%, %%email%%, %%phone%%, %%mobile%%, %%day%%, %%date%%, %%longdate%%, %%year%%, %%start%%, %%end%%, %%cityname%%, %%region%%, %%country_name%%, %%latitude%%, %%longitude%%, and %%postcode%% (other data is recorded in a cookie but it's unlikely to be returned to a user's screen).
 It's the landing experience where the passage from one page to another makes appropriate placeholders entirely predictable... although you may use them on any page (usually via the shortcode discussed shortly).

-As an example of how we might use location-based redirections, we've resolved your state to be Virginia (if we were unable to show your location we'll show 'Unknown').
+As an example of how we might use location-based redirections, we've resolved your state to be Ohio (if we were unable to show your location we'll show 'Unknown').
 Other geographic data is less accurate although we're working on making it more user-friendly.
-Your resolved city of Ashburn and 'nearest' postcode of is probably way off... although the returned coordinates are often suitable for finding a nearest broker or franchise office.
+Your resolved city of Dublin and 'nearest' postcode of is probably way off... although the returned coordinates are often suitable for finding a nearest broker or franchise office.

 While not entirely accurate (just yet) we might further discriminate between the type of content we serve to different areas of the same region - such as the Eastern and Western suburbs of Sydney (in the same way we'd rarely serve the same advertising to the same areas of the same city).
 This feature is currently a Platinum-only module simply because it generally requires expert oversight.